CodingBobby/codingbobby.github.io/_posts/2020-12-12-muon-pi-project.md

 Live data of what has been detected so far can be seen on their [monitor](grafana.muonpi.org:3000/d/KNmcHikMz/muonpi-overview).
 And if you are not interesed in physics, learn to be[^physics]!

-Huge thumbs up for this community project and see you soon when I have updates on this.
+Huge thumbs up for this open-everything community project and see you soon when I have updates on this.

 ---